ihuston/trilogy_gpdb/README.md

     ```
     SELECT
       CASE WHEN (1 <> 2) THEN
-        fail() -- This should never have happened
+        fail('This should not have happened.')
       END
     FROM clients where ID=66778899
     ;